 How To Get Enough Probiotics

 I generally recommend all my clients, friends and family take a probiotic especially if they have recently been ill, taken antibiotics, are having GI discomfort, are trying to lose weight or generally want to improve their health.
-So I recommend them really frequently.
-My general rule of thumb is too look for something with at least 3 strains of bacteria in it and 5-15 billion active cultures.
-In addition to taking your probiotic I also recommend aiming to get 3-7 servings of bacterial fermented foods per week which include:
+So I basically recommend them to everyone, they are part of what I call my core three (multi-vitamin, fish oil, probiotics).
+My general rule of thumb is to look for something with at least 3 strains of bacteria in it and 5-15 billion active cultures.
+In addition to taking your probiotic, I also recommend aiming to get 5-7 servings of bacterially fermented foods per week which include:

 - low sugar kefir —> drinkable yogurt